 Lyndel Wischer (Chair)

-JD Mittmann has 15 years experience in curatorial, administrative and managerial roles within the sectors of community and commercial art.
+JD Mittmann has over 15 years’ experience in curatorial, administrative and managerial roles within the sectors of community and commercial art.
 He is Curator & Manager of Collections at Burrinja, Dandenong Ranges Cultural Centre.
 JD has a Master of Arts (Technical University Berlin) and is a VCA alumni (School of Film & TV; Wilin Centre for Indigenous Arts and Cultural Development).
-Currently he serves as chair of the Board of Management at Bundoora Homestead Arts Centre and since 2018 on the Board of the Public Galleries Association Victoria (PGAV).

 Kirsten has over 20 years’ experience working as a consultant and arts manager, across the public and private sector.
 She is currently working for mpconsulting, a small Carlton based firm which specialises in the provision of strategic planning, review and evaluation services.
 Prior to joining mpconsulting, Kirsten managed the Australia Cultural Fund at Creative Partnerships Australia, where she co-authored the book Building Relationships and Securing Donations: A Guide for the Arts.
-She has worked in private galleries, including Niagara Galleries in Melbourne and Milburn Gallery in Brisbane, and currently runs two art collecting groups committed to purchasing contemporary Australian art.
+She has worked in private galleries, including Niagara Galleries in Melbourne, and currently runs two art collecting groups committed to purchasing contemporary Australian art.

 Sue Thornton is creative producer and arts management professional.
 With a background in performing arts and stage production, Sue is drawn to projects that champion the arts, activate public spaces and connect people and communities.
 Currently employed at the University of Melbourne, Sue has produced major public performances, symposia, seminars, launches and conferences for the Victorian College of the Arts (VCA).
 Recent major events that Sue has produced include Art 150, a year-long celebration of 150 years of art at the VCA; Dance 40, a celebration of the 40th anniversary of Dance at the VCA and the official launch of the Stables, the VCA’s innovative complex of student studios and exhibition spaces.